 If you are here more than 3 months

-If you are to work and live here for more than 3 months you will have to register with the Danish National Register (Folkeregisteret) at your local citizens services centre before you contact SKAT.
+If you are to work and live here for more than 3 months you will have to register with the Danish National Register (Folkeregisteret) at your local citizen service centre before you contact the Danish Tax Agency.

 This is in order to get a civil registration number, also known as CPR number.
 If you have previously worked and/or lived in Denmark, you will already have a civil registration number or a personal tax number.